 The Chain is one of the most severely affected parts during a ride.
 Make sure the mud on your chain is dried up before you wash it.

-Use a nylon brush to clean it up.
+Apply best chain cleaner and use a nylon brush to clean it up.
 When the chain is clean and dried, lubricate it very carefully.

 5. Check the Chain Tautness